leather-io/mono/README.md

 Documentation has been provided from the outset and can be found in `docs/tools/` along with a [TEMPLATE.md](docs/core/TEMPLATE.md) file

+### Development with extension

+To be able to develop packages and test those in extension, check out this [guide](docs/extension-development.md)

 ## License

 [MIT](LICENSE) © [Leather Wallet LLC](https://github.com/leather-wallet/mono)